miharekar/miharekar.github.io/_posts/posts/2024-03-09-abusing-rails-7-1-generates_token_for-for-list-unsubscribe-headers.md

 end
 ```

-Then there's some complex metaprogramming in `Active Support::Callbacks` that I really don't want to go into, but from the _terminator_ naming, you can understand that as soon as it is _truthy_ the callback chain will terminate.
-So when we set `response_body` to anything, **no other callbacks or actions are executed**.
+Then there's some complex metaprogramming in `Active Support::Callbacks` that I really don't want to go into, but from the _terminator_ naming, you can understand that as soon as it is _truthy_ the callback chain will _terminate_.

+So, when we set `response_body` to anything, **no other callbacks or actions are executed**.
 Thus, the email is not sent.

 ## Postmark Message Streams